 Possible side effects include: Fluid retentionRapid heart rate

-: Non-steroidal anti-inflammatory drugs such as ibuprofen and naproxen can elevate blood pressure and make your medications less effective.
+Note: Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen and naproxen, can elevate blood pressure and make your medications less effective.
 Talk to your doctor about other medications you may be able to take.

 Contact your doctor if you: Develop side effects to any of the medicationsCheck your own blood pressure and it regularly runs higher or lower than the target blood pressure range set by your doctor